Joseph Crawford

 I carefully opened the unit, rerouted the ribbon cable, and secured everything back.
 When I powered it on: no video.
 The display was dead.

 I contacted support again.
 This time, they immediately provided a shipping label.
-I sent the broken unit back, and as soon as they received it, they shipped a replacement.
+I sent the broken unit back, and as soon as I sent it back, they immediately shipped a new unit—seeing that it was on the way was enough for them.

 The new unit arrived today, and the kids have been using it for several hours without issue.